Matthew Stafford Player Prop Bets for NFL Week 6 | Los Angeles vs. New York 10/17/2021

 Matchup vs. New York

-- Stafford averages 245.7 passing yards per game in three matchups against the Giants, 37.8 fewer yards his over/under in Sunday's game.
+- Stafford's 245.7 passing yards per game in three matchups against the Giants are 36.8 fewer yards than his over/under in Sunday's game.

 - Stafford threw multiple touchdown passes twice over those matchups against the Giants.